collardeau/svelte-spa/README.md

 It's built from the official [svelte rollup template](https://github.com/sveltejs/template) and adds postcss so we can import css files.

-Svelte Spa includes **store creaters** for integrations such as routing, firebase, localStorage and more.
-A lot of code that you might think of as inside `node_modules` is inside a `src/libs` folder which you can edit yourself.
-The files are meant to get you going and they are kept as simple as possible, so you can dive into the code and start building and customizing your app.
+Svelte Spa includes **store creaters** such as for routing, a **`theme.css`** that uses css variables, and some basic **layout components** (such as Header and Nav) that you can delete if you want to.

-Included is also a **`theme.css`** that makes use of css variables.
-Svelte Spa also provides some basic **layout components** (such as Header and Nav) that you can delete if you want to.
+The files are meant to get you going and they are kept as simple as possible, so you can dive into the code and start building pages.

-#### You can view the live demo at: [https://pensive-bell-06d902.netlify.com](https://pensive-bell-06d902.netlify.com)
+#### View the live demo at: [https://pensive-bell-06d902.netlify.com](https://pensive-bell-06d902.netlify.com)

 ## Get started